-Life presents us each with a unique experience and opportunity.
+Life presents us each with a unique experience.
 The experience of life is short for some, and others have many years.
 You can be alive and spend all of your life comfortably within the boundaries of your default states of consciousness.
 For many others, this is not enough.
 They need to explore and grow.
+They become involved in cultivating awareness for enlightenment.

 The Journey From Awake and Aware to Enlightened